 Examines the role of medical providers in prevention, recognition, treatment, and follow-up of children and youth who have been abused.
 Describes how medical providers involved in child abuse cases are often physicians such as pediatricians, family practitioners, emergency medicine physicians, gynecologists, nurses, nurse practitioners, or others who provide medical care.
 They should know about the special developmental and emotional needs of child abuse victims.

-Explains the concept of child abuse pediatricians: doctors with specialized training, experience, and skills in evaluating children who may be victims of abuse or neglect.
-The article provides information on types of training these professionals have, types of services they provide, and more.
+Explains the concept of child abuse pediatricians - doctors with specialized training, experience, and skills in evaluating children who may be victims of abuse or neglect.
+The article provides information on the types of training these professionals have, types of services they provide, and more.